jhvanderschee/hugocodex/content/en/add-ons/slider-carousel.md

 ### How it works

-This is in improved version of the old [Manual Slider/Carousel](/add-ons/slider-carousel-manual).
 Just write a list with only images in you content and the list will automatically be converted into a carousel, like this:

 ```
 - ![](/uploads/slider/image1.jpg)